-- One new PG programme in Zoology was introduced during the post accreditation period. - One new UG programme in English was also introduced during this period. - Three add-on courses sponsored by UGC in the department of Commerce, English and Chemistry were started and two batches in each were successfully completed.
-The curriculum for the add on programmes were designed by the faculty members and submitted to the University for their approval.
-The UGC also accepted the proposal and funded all the three programmes. - Introduced more softskill development and personality development programmes. - The delay in the revision of the curriculum creates a knowledge gap in students.
-To enrich the curriculum, the institution has invited several experienced academics, scientists, entrepreneurs and other professionals.
-Talks by such experienced people and their interaction with the students community really compensated the knowledge gap.
+- One new PG programme in Zoology was introduced during the post accreditation period. - One new UG programme in English was also introduced during this period. - Three add-on courses sponsored by UGC in the department of Commerce, English and Chemistry was started and two batches in each were successfully completed. - Introduced more softskill development andpersonality development programmes